Clay Health Benefits

 through rearranging the natural elemental form to an isolated man

 made form.
-As a result of this process, many times this alteration
+As a result of this process, many times this

 of elements transform them into elements that are sometimes harmful